 Anti-glare solutions for pinball machines

-There are two main types of reflections: those caused by the backbox of the game itself and those from other objects in the room.
+There are two main types of reflections: those caused by the game’s backbox and those from other objects in the room.
 This article explores two primary solutions: anti-reflective playfield glass and privacy filters.

 DMD and LCD privacy filters

-A major source of reflections on the back of the playfield comes from the bright DMD or LCD screens in the backbox.
-The translight can also reflect in the playfield glass, but finding a solution for this is more complex because of its size.
+A major source of reflection on the back of the playfield comes from the bright DMD or LCD screens in the backbox.
+The translight can also reflect in the playfield glass, but finding a solution for this is more complex due to its size.

 A better alternative is installing laptop privacy filters over the LCD screen.
-These filters are slightly more expensive than the bent plastic, but they deliver superior results.
-If you own a modern pinball machine with an LCD screen—such as Stern or Spooky—opt for a 15.6-inch LCD privacy screen.
+These filters are slightly more expensive than the bent plastic but deliver superior results.
+If you own a modern pinball machine with an LCD screen, such as those from Stern or Spooky, opt for a 15.6-inch LCD privacy screen.
 Be sure to purchase a privacy filter, not a blue light filter.
 As you can see in the picture below, they are also available in pinball shops for regular dmds (aff. link).
+Privacy filters are also available for standard DMDs in pinball shops.

 Both types of privacy filter.
 Still new, with